DevendraPratapYadav/FaceMorphing/README.md

 We manually mark sets of tie points for images, compute the Delaunay Triangulation for them, and morph the images using alpha blending.

+Code is present in 'code' directory.
+FaceMorph.cpp implements the main program.
+Other files contain the images and predefined tie points.

 ###HOW TO RUN :
-NOTE: Cmake and GNU make are required for compilation
+NOTE: Cmake and GNU make are required for compilation along with OpenCV.

 1) Compile the program by entering the following command :
 ```sh
    cmake .